davorg/dmp/chapters/chapter10.md

 Each element is represented by a list.
-The first item is the element type and the second item is a reference to another list which represents the contents of the ele- ment.
-The first element of this second level list is a reference to a hash which con- tains the attributes for the element.
+The first item is the element type and the second item is a reference to another list which represents the contents of the element.
+The first element of this second level list is a reference to a hash which contains the attributes for the element.
 If the element has no attributes then the reference to the hash still exists, but the hash itself is empty.
 The rest of the list is a series of pairs of items, which represent the text, and elements that are contained within the element.
-These pairs of items have the same structure as the original two- item list, with the exception that a text item has a special element type of 0.
+These pairs of items have the same structure as the original two-item list, with the exception that a text item has a special element type of 0.

 If you’re the sort of person who thinks that a picture is worth a